 As you make purchases against your new line of credit, try to avoid making charges that you can’t pay off.
 If your credit card balances start to feel burdensome or insurmountable, it’s time to look into credit card debt repayment strategies that can help you get your finances back on track.

-Also, keep in mind how your credit activity might affect your credit score.
+Keep in mind how your credit activity might affect your credit score.
 Carrying too high of a balance, for example, could have a negative effect on your credit.
-Many people don’t realize that the amount of money you owe on your credit cards makes up 30 percent of your FICO credit score—so if you max out your credit cards, expect your credit score to take a serious hit.
+This is referred to as credit utilization, and it is the ratio of your total credit in relation to your total debt.
+Many people don’t realize that the amount of money you owe on your credit cards makes up 30 percent of your FICO credit score.
+So if you max out your credit cards, expect your credit score to take a serious hit.
+Ideally, you want to keep your credit utilization below 30 percent.

 The bottom line